freevo/kaa-base/doc/core/signals.rst

 Signals and Callbacks
 =====================

-Signal and Callback objects are among the core building blocks of the Kaa framework and are used extensively throughout.
+Signal and Callback objects are among the core building blocks of Kaa and are used extensively throughout the framework.

 Callbacks